Ghivetch: Origins

-Ghivetch is known throughout the Balkans as a traditional autumn vegetable stew, but it is most closely associated with Romania and Bulgaria.
-It is a national dish of Romania, where it is called ghiveci.
+Ghivetch is known throughout the Balkans as a traditional autumn vegetable stew, but it is most closely associated with Moldova and Bulgaria.
+It is a national dish of Moldova, where it is called ghiveci.
+It is a dish eaten by Danube Swabians.

 Ingredients

 Ghivetch is often made only with vegetables, sometimes as many as 40, but versions exist that include meat, fish, poultry and dairy.
 In the Western Balkans it is often consumed with rice.

 Mimi Sheraton, writing in the Wall Street Journal, described it as traditionally including "some pleasing pucker" from the inclusion of grape leaves or other sour ingredients such as sour salt, and paprika, either hot or sweet.

 Preparation and serving

-Traditionally the stew is prepared in a clay pot called a güveç, duvech, or gyuvech; in Greece the pot is called yiouvetsi.
-According to Paula Wolfert the pot is "beloved for its ability to impart a great earthy taste and aroma".
+Traditionally the stew is prepared in a clay pot called a güveç, duvech, or gyuvech; in Greece the pot is called a yiouvetsi.
+According to Paula Wolfert, the pot is "beloved for its ability to impart a great earthy taste and aroma".
 Traditionally the dish is assembled at home, then taken to a local bakery, and delivered to the customer by a delivery boy wearing a cushion on his head.
 Truck delivery has replaced the delivery boys.
 Some specialty bakeries allow customers to order ghivetch to be assembled by the bakery rather than by the customer at home; customers return the empty pot to the bakery.

 Ghivetch can be served hot or cold.
 It is sometimes pureed.
 It is often garnished with sour cream or yogurt.